simaosanguinho/SIRS-Project/README.md

 ### Machine configurations

 #### Machine 1 (Car Database)
+This machine runs the database service, which is responsible for storing the data of the cars.
+The database is a PostgreSQL database.

 #### Machine 2 (Car Web)

 #### Machine 3 (Manufacturer Database)
+This machine runs the database service, which is responsible for storing the data of the manufacturers.
+The database is a PostgreSQL database.

 #### Machine 4 (Manufacturer Web)